Catalyst development for hydrogen production from ammonia: on-site heat and power generation

 The cracking process is performed with a conventional nickel-based catalyst, which requires high temperature reaction conditions.
 Precious metal-based catalysts like ruthenium have been reported but their high cost deters industrial interest at large scale.
 Thus, this project aims to develop novel catalysts to enable the cracking process at milder conditions without ruthenium.

-Based on our current IP landscaping study, a new window for creating IP in relation to catalyst composition has been identified.
+Based on a IP landscaping study (as of October 2023), a new window for creating IP in relation to catalyst composition has been identified.
 This will enable the current project to proceed into the next phase – catalyst design and evaluation in a rig that has been upgraded to simulate the ammonia cracking process (at laboratory scale).
 If successful, it is anticipated that CSIRO will engage with industrial partners to demonstrate the technology at larger scale.

 Related publications and key links: